anshisinghh/cse15l-lab-reports/lab1.md

 ```

 When the command was run the working directory was ‘/home/lecture1/messages’.
 When *cd* is used with a path to a file as an argument, it tries to change the working directory to that file.
-However, *cd* only changes to a working directory, since en-us.txt is a file not a directory, the error message “Not a directory” popped up and the *cd* command was not executed.
+However, *cd* only changes to a working directory, since en-us.txt is a file, not a directory, the error message “Not a directory” popped up and the *cd* command was not executed.

 ## *ls* - lists contents of files and directories